 To the family, a companion is a partner in caring for their loved one.
 The companion can report to the family when they identify unmet needs or have ideas on how to improve their lives.

 To the client, a companion is an ally in their goal of keeping their independence, a confidant, a friend they can rely on.
-The companion and the clients can form strong bonds based on their experiences together and the obstacles they overcome together.
+The companion and the clients can form strong bonds and friendships based on their experiences together and the obstacles they overcome together.